Secretary Panetta Announces Leon Panetta 2014 Lecture Series Focusing on ‘Learning the Lessons of History: Is the Past Prologue to the Future?’

 With twenty-seven years of diplomatic service, Nicholas Burns is considered one of the most distinguished career diplomats of our time.
 Having served under Democratic and Republican presidents, he offers a bipartisan perspective on foreign policy, globalization and security affairs.

 Ambassador Burns began his diplomatic service in 1980, working as an intern at the American embassy in Mauritania.
-From 1983 to 1985, he was stationed at the American embassy in Egypt.
+From 1983 to 1985, he was stationed at the American embassies in Egypt.
 He went on to work at the American Consulate General in Jerusalem where he coordinated United States economic assistance to the Palestinian people in the West Bank.
 Ambassador Burns later served on the National Security Council (NSC) at the White House for five years, working in the administrations of Presidents George H.W.
 Bush and Bill Clinton.
 During his work on the NSC, Ambassador Burns was director for Soviet Affairs, director for Russia, Ukraine and Eurasia Affairs and special assistant to President Clinton.
 In 1995, he was named spokesman for the United States State Department.

 In 1997, Ambassador Burns was appointed Ambassador to Greece.
 He served in that post for four years before being named Ambassador to NATO.
 Promoted to under secretary of state for political affairs in 2005, he led negotiations on a number of key agreements on nuclear disarmament including: the United States–India Civil Nuclear Agreement; a long-term military assistance agreement with Israel; and was the lead United States negotiator on Iran’s nuclear program.